 The purpose of the code is to ensure that home buyers:

-For further information, see the attached document or visit the Consumer Code website.
+For further information and to view the Consumer Code, visit the Consumer Code website.

 Help is at hand if you are looking to buy a Tulloch Home, but don’t have a large deposit.